 Already before Heraclius’ reign, military saints played an important role in the late Roman Empire.
-Justinian I, for instance, had the church of S. Sergius and S. Bacchus built in Constantinople.
-In addition, both Justinian I and Maurice attempted to obtain relics of S. Demetrius of Thessalonica for the capital.
-Also under Heraclius’ reign, their veneration remained important.
-Among the most popular soldier saints of the time was S. Theodore, who is regarded by Christopher WALTER as archetypical for subsequent depictions of similar saints’ activities.
-S. Theodore often appears as the representative of an absolute and perfect divine justice on earth.
-The central place of his veneration was Euchaïta in Asia Minor, where a church in his honor had already been built around 400.
-Another important saint during the 7th century was S. George.
+Justinian I, for instance, built the church of Sts.
+Sergius and Bacchus in Constantinople.
+In addition, both Justinian I and Maurice attempted to obtain relics of St. Demetrius of Thessalonica for the capital.
+The veneration of these martial saints remained important under Heraclius also.
+Among the most popular soldier saints of the time was St. Theodore, whom Christopher WALTER regards as archetypical for subsequent depictions of similar saints’ activities.
+St. Theodore often appears as the representative of absolute and perfect divine justice on earth.
+His cult center was Euchaïta in Asia Minor, where a church in his honor had already been built around 400.
+Another important saint of the 7th century was St. George.
 His cult was widespread around 600, as evidenced by relief representations in Georgia together with an eulogium written before 642 by Arcadius, patriarch of Cyprus.
 S. George is presented as an indestructible shield of Christ’s soldiers and as a faithful ally of the emperors.
-His veneration played a fundamental role for Theodore of Sykeon in particular, a widely revered bishop, who was in touch with various leading political decision-makers of his time.
-After the abbot’s death in 613, Heraclius had his bones and the relics of S. George, originally preserved in Euchaïta, brought to Constantinople.
-S. Demetrius is said to have actively defended Thessalonica against attacks by Slavs and Avars in the first half of the 7th century.
-S. Anastasius, according to his miracula, performed miracles in military contexts and even competed with already established soldier saints such as S. Theodore.
+His veneration played a fundamental role for Theodore of Sykeon, in particular, a widely revered bishop, who was in touch with various leading political decision-makers of his time.
+After the abbot’s death in 613, Heraclius had his bones and the relics of St. George, originally preserved in Euchaïta, brought to Constantinople.
+St. Demetrius is said to have actively defended Thessalonica against attacks by Slavs and Avars in the first half of the 7th century.
+St. Anastasius, according to his miracula, performed miracles in military contexts and even competed with already-established soldier saints such as St. Theodore.

 To further strengthen Heraclius’s claim to power, George of Pisidia actively participated in securely establishing his dynasty in the capital, which was represented by the emperor’s eldest son Heraclius Constantine III in situ.
 In the second half of In sanctam Jesu Christi Dei nostri resurrectionem [App.
 3], we find a detailed characterization of the young ruler, who appears as a puer senex, destined to succeed his father as emperor one day (ll.
 64).

 The boy is presented as being already in full control of his own emotions and as constantly having the welfare of his subjects in mind (ll.
 69–78).
-He deliberately keeps away from circus games, which serve only the seemingly vulgar pleasure of their spectators (ll.
+He deliberately keeps away from the vulgar pleasures of the circus games (ll.
 79–93).
-The child’s portrayal is inspired by notions of an ideal philosopher-king who aims to imitate God in his just reign (ll.
-100–108), which reminds the reader of similar depiction of Heraclius in the first panegyric In Heraclium ex Africa redeuntem.
-Heraclius Constantine III should train his body and soul to turn his mind towards higher (political) ideals and to imitate his fathers, i.e., God and Heraclius (ll.
+The portrayal of the youth is inspired by notions of an ideal philosopher-king who aims to imitate God in his just reign (ll.
+100–108), similar to the depiction of Heraclius in the first panegyric In Heraclium ex Africa redeuntem.
+Heraclius Constantine III was to train his body and soul to turn his mind towards higher (political) ideals and to imitate his fathers, i.e., God and Heraclius (ll.
 112–129).
-In doing so, he would successfully secure the future of the empire and continue what had started under Heraclius: Peace and prosperity for the commonwealth.
-The empire’s residents should accordingly put trust in the Heraclian dynasty despite or precisely because of the empire’s endangered state.
+In doing so, he would successfully secure the future of the empire and continue what Heraclius had begun–bringing peace and prosperity to the commonwealth.
+The empire’s residents were expected, accordingly, to put their trust in the Heraclian dynasty despite, or precisely because of, the empire’s imperiled state.

 Heraclius as a Christ-like savior of Byzantium, c.
 630